pedro00dk/willow-experiment/contents/willow-tool.md

 <!--english-->

-You **must follow this tutorial slowly and paying close atention to the text** before advancing to the next problems.
+You **must follow this tutorial slowly and paying close attention to the text** before advancing to the next problems.
 The estimated time to finish this tutorial ranges from **6 to 10 minutes**.

 Before proceeding to the problems, you must access Willow and follow the steps below.